tigerfarm/notifyweb/README.md

 ### Setup

-Here, I've included the steps to set up, configure, and run the sample web applications.
+Do the following before working with samples applications.
-Before working with applications:
+Create and configure a Google Project and the matching Twilio configurations.

 + Create and configure a Google Firebase Project.
 + Create a Twilio Notify service and credentials.
 The credentials use the Google Firebase project Server key Token.